molepi-precmed/trans-qtls/README.md

 # Genomewide aggregated trans- effects (GATE) computational pipeline

-This pipeline is used to compute genome-wide trans scores in a target cohort and learn the “core genes”.
+The method is based on the Omnigenic model <a href="https://doi.org/10.1016%2Fj.cell.2017.05.038">(Boyle et al., 2017)</a> and can be applied to detect effector (core) genes mediating the disease.
+          The pipeline makes use of the <a href="https://genoscores.cphs.mvm.ed.ac.uk/">GENOSCORES</a> platform to compute eQTL and pQTL scores and aggregate the trans QTL effects into genomewide scores which are then tested for association with the disease.

 The code in this repository was used in the analysis reported in:

 *Iakovliev, A., McGurnaghan, S., Hayward, C., Colombo, M., Lipschutz, D., Spiliopoulou, A., Colhoun, H.M., McKeigue, P.M., 2023.
 Trans-eQTL effects on risk of type 1 diabetes: a test of the sparse effector (omnigenic) hypothesis of complex trait genetics.
 American Journal of Human Genetics (in press).*

 The procedure consists of the following:

 1. Compute the regional genotypic scores in the target cohort using weights from published eQTL, pQTL and other studies available at [https://genoscores.cphs.mvm.ed.ac.uk/studies](https://genoscores.cphs.mvm.ed.ac.uk/studies).
 2. Classify the scores into cis, cis-x and trans depending on the distance from the corresponding transcript.
 3. Construct genome-wide trans scores by aggregating regional trans scores.
-4. Perform downstream analysis to identify “core genes”.
+4. Perform downstream analysis to identify core genes.

 Main script: [pipeline.R](pipeline.R)